 Causes of death in burns and scalds

-In general, CO poisoning and lack of O2 (O2 – loss due to the fire) quickly leads to death by suffocation.
-Delayed death in cases of very strong burns may occur due to a water-electrolyte imbalance, infections, burns to the airways, and a pulmonary oedema.
+In general, CO poisoning and lack of oxygen (O2) (O2 – loss due to the fire) quickly leads to death by suffocation.
+Delayed death in cases of very strong burns may occur due to a water-electrolyte imbalance, infections, burns to the airways, and a pulmonary edema.
 This is what a lung with acute inhalation injury looks like:

-The rule of nines in burns and scalds
+The rule of 9s in burns and scalds

 The fatal outcome as a result of burns depends on the percentage of the total body surface area that has been burnt and the biological age of the victim.
-As a rule, a burn of over 70 percent of the body surface is fatal.
+As a rule, a burn of over 70% of the body surface is fatal.

-The rule of nines is a helpful method for estimating how much body surface area has been burnt.
-It states that the head, the chest, the abdomen, the back, the top or bottom, respectively, the arms front or back, the thighs and the lower legs, front and back, respectively, each correspond to nine percent of the body surface.
-A burn of the size of a palm corresponds to one percent.
+The rule of 9s is a helpful method for estimating how much body surface area has been burnt.
+It states that the head, the chest, the abdomen, the back, the top or bottom, respectively, the arms: front or back, the thighs and the lower legs, front and back, respectively, each correspond to 9% of the body surface.
+A burn of the size of a palm corresponds to 1%.

 Differentiating between crimes, accidents, suicides and post-mortem occurrence in burns